NikolaosPapas/aisd-wde-03-styling-a-form/README.md

 ## Now let's test our unstyled code for our basic login form

-It may look something like this in your browser:
+- It may look something like this in your browser:
 ##
 <img src="assets/images/example2.png" alt="Example Login Form" width="250" height="205">

 ##
-**Once you have all your `HTML` code in place you should be ready to move on to styling the form.
+- Once you have all your `HTML` code in place you should be ready to move on to styling the form.

-### Moveing on to add CSS styles to our form.
+### Moving on to add CSS styles to our form.

 ### Step 2: CSS Coding
+Keep in mind that when asking AI for help with styling, you may need to supply your `HTML` code so it knows which classes or IDs you have used.

+- Be specific in each step about which elements you want to style when asking AI for assistance.

 1. **Ask AI for a CSS Reset**: To ensure your form looks consistent across different browsers, you can ask AI: "What is a basic CSS reset, and how can I use it in my project?"
+Make sure to include that you are looking to reset your margin, padding, and box styles.

 2. **Style the Login Form Container**: Style the login form to make it centered and visually appealing.
-If you're not sure how to proceed, ask AI: "How can I style a container to center a login form on the page?"
+If you're not sure how to proceed, maybe ask AI: "How can I style a container to center a login form on the page?"

-3. **Style the Form Elements**: Refine the appearance of the input fields and buttons by asking AI: "How can I style input fields and buttons for a cohesive design?"
+3. **Style the Form Input Elements**: Refine the appearance of the input fields and buttons by maybe asking AI: "How can I style input fields and buttons for a cohesive design?
+Please just show me input style examples"

-## Testing Your Project

-- Open your `index.html` file in a web browser.
-- Verify that the login form is centered on the page and that all elements are styled correctly.
-- Test the form's responsiveness by resizing your browser window to see how the layout adapts.
+4. **Style the Buttons**: Now, refine the appearance of the buttons if you included any in your form.
+You can ask AI: "How can I style buttons for a cohesive design?
+Please just show me button style examples."

 ## Testing Your Project